Building a Lisp Interpreter (in Rust) - Part 3

 impl Lambda { pub fn eval(&self, args: &[Val]) -> Result<Val, Error> { let bindings = self.args.iter().cloned().zip(args.iter().cloned()); let env = self.env.create_child(bindings); let mut res = Val::Undefined; for expr in self.exprs.iter() { res = eval(expr, &env)?; } Ok(res) } }

-parameter and passed it along everywhere.
-When adding lambda, the natural
+eval takes an env parameter that is passed it along everywhere.
+When adding

 Here is the eval code using the available env instead of the captured env.